- Hi, I’m Deepak Bothra, a Chartered Accountant and an MBA from IIM…And a professional poker player.

 I too was nervous, after all, they were right.

-In spite of the odds, I went ahead, thinking that even if I only complete the intermediate course (aka PCC) I will get a good job.
+Despite the odds, I went ahead, thinking that even if I only completed the intermediate course (aka PCC) I would get a good job.

-Luckily everything fell into place and I qualified as a Chartered Accountant in 2008, that too on the first attempt.
+Luckily everything fell into place and I qualified as a CA in 2008, that too on the first attempt.
 Not an easy feat for someone who could not even speak a word of English!

 Surprisingly the job was not as hectic as I thought it would be.
 Most of the time I was done with my work by 6’o clock.

-Unfortunately, I had financial responsibilities and did not have the capital to start out.
+Unfortunately, I had financial responsibilities and did not have the capital to start.

-As I had nothing specific on my to-do list and with no intention of doing an MBA … I decided to give the IIM entrance exam aka CAT.
+As I had nothing specific on my to-do list and with no intention of doing an MBA … I decided to take the IIM entrance exam aka CAT.

-I kept telling everyone I would go for an MBA only if I get into IIM Ahmedabad, fully knowing I would never get selected there!
+I kept telling everyone I would go for an MBA only if I got into IIM Ahmedabad, fully knowing I would never get selected there!

 As luck would have it, I scored 99.5 percentile in the entrance exam and got a call from IIM Indore.